Lasbonbe/KNU_TERM_PROJECT/README.md

-3. Run the target recognition system: `OPENCV_Missile.py`
+3. Run the target recognition system: `OPENCV_Missile.py` You can use different images for testing the model by placing them in the `images_for_test` folder.

 4. The test image will be displayed, Press any key to start the recognition process'

 5. The model will identify the target and display the bounding box around it.
 Press any key to exit the program.

 6. The model will now continually identify the target in real-time.

 7. Press ESC to exit the program.

 ## References and Documentation
 - [PyTorch Documentation](https://pytorch.org/docs/stable/index.html)